Urinary discomfort and pain

 -

-Use phenazopyridine products (AZO®, Uristat®) only for short-term relief and always follow up with a doctor if a UTI is suspected.
+Use phenazopyridine products (AZO®, Uristat®) for short-term comfort, but seek medical care if a UTI is suspected.
+Expect urine discoloration—this is normal. -